 While most people assume that self-harm is the act of cutting oneself, but there are many ways in which a person can self-injure.
 These may include burning, hitting one’s head, hitting oneself, sticking objects into the skin, punching things, throwing one’s body against hard objects, intentionally picking at wounds to prevent healing, and ingesting poison or inappropriate objects.
 Other ways an individual may self-harm is to deliberately place themselves in danger such as driving recklessly, binge-drinking, ingesting too many drugs, or practicing risky sexual behaviors.

 As self-harm is a temporary solution to an unresolved emotional issue, it is vital that those who engage in non-suicidal self-injury seek help.
-If you’re not sure where to turn, are afraid of telling another person for fear of judgment, or are scared to stop, it’s time for you to turn to the specialists at Delta Medical Center.
-In our center for healing, we offer compassionate care to help you understand and work through your emotional problems as well as medical attention for any of the consequences of your self-injurious behaviors.
+If you’re not sure where to turn, are afraid of telling another person for fear of judgment, or are scared to stop, it’s time for you to turn to the specialists at Delta Med Center.
+At our treatment clinic for healing, we offer compassionate care to help you understand and work through your emotional problems as well as medical attention for any of the consequences of your self-injurious behaviors.
 You don’t have to face this alone – let Delta help you learn to help yourself.

 Why You Should Seek Inpatient Care for Self-harm at Delta